The Small Intestine

 The duodenum can be divided into four parts; superior, descending, inferior and ascending.
 Together these parts form a ‘C’ shape, which wraps around the head of the pancreas.

-The first section of the duodenum (‘the cap’) is 5cm in length.
+The first section of the duodenum is known as ‘the cap’.
 It ascends upwards from the pylorus of the stomach, and is connected to the liver by the hepatoduodenal ligament.
 This area is most common site of duodenal ulceration.

 The initial 3cm of the superior duodenum is covered anteriorly and posteriorly by visceral peritoneum, with the remainder retroperitoneal (only covered anteriorly).